SCIInstitute/SCIRun/docs/_includes/modules/RegisterWithCorrespondences.md

 **Detailed Description**

-*InputField*
-  - This will read the node locations from an input mesh that is to be transformed.
+  * InputField: This will read the node locations from an input mesh that is to be transformed.

-*Correspondences1*
-  - This reads the node locations from a field of the correspondence points in the new coordinate system
+  * Correspondences1: This reads the node locations from a field of the correspondence points in the new coordinate system

-*Correspondences2*
-  - This reads the node locations from a field in the same coordinate system as the InputField
+  * Correspondences2: This reads the node locations from a field in the same coordinate system as the InputField

 {% capture url %}{% include url.md %}{% endcapture %}
 {{ url }}